awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_nxp.md

 If you experience issues during installation, see [NXP Support](https://www.nxp.com/support/support:SUPPORTHOME?tid=sbmenu) or [NXP Developer Resources](https://www.nxp.com/support/developer-resources:DEVELOPER_HOME)\.

-### Connecting a JTAG Debugger<a name="get-started-jtag-debugger"></a>

-You need a JTAG debugger to launch and debug your code running on the NXP LPC54018 board\.
-Amazon FreeRTOS was tested using a Segger J\-Link probe\.
-For more information about supported debuggers, see the [NXP LPC54018 User Guide](https://www.nxp.com/docs/en/user-guide/UM11078.pdf)\.

-**Note**
-If you are using a Segger J\-Link debugger, you need a converter cable to connect the 20\-pin connector from the debugger to the 10\-pin connector on the NXP IoT module\.

 ## Build and Run the Amazon FreeRTOS Demo Project<a name="nxp-build-and-run"></a>

 ### Import the Amazon FreeRTOS Demo into Your IDE<a name="nxp-freertos-import-project"></a><a name="nxp-load-project"></a>